evisp/holbertonschool-machine_learning/supervised_learning/classification/notes/Fundamentals_Neural_Networks.md

   - Banana: [0, 1, 0]
   - Cherry: [0, 0, 1]

-- **Intuition**: A one-hot vector uniquely identifies a class without assuming any order or relationship between classes.
+- A one-hot vector uniquely identifies a class without assuming any order or relationship between classes.
 For example, "apple" is not numerically greater or less than "banana"; they are simply different.

-- **Illustration**: When training a model to classify fruits, instead of using labels like "apple" or "banana," you would use one-hot vectors like [1, 0, 0] for "apple" and [0, 1, 0] for "banana."
+- When training a model to classify fruits, instead of using labels like "apple" or "banana," you would use one-hot vectors like [1, 0, 0] for "apple" and [0, 1, 0] for "banana."

 ### How to Encode/Decode One-Hot Vectors